-In light of the various advantages and disadvantages of both patents and trade secrets, what do we advise our clients?
+In light of the various advantages and disadvantages of both patents and trade secrets, what is the best course of action?
 As any good lawyer will tell you, it depends on the circumstances of the particular technology at issue.
 In an effort to not sit completely on the fence, here are a few suggestions.